 Welcome to the latest blog roundup!
 See how other homeschooling families practice the Brave Writer Lifestyle!

-Brave Writer and Children with Learning Differences by Shawna of Not the Former Things
+Why Brave Writer is Such a Big Deal by Not the Former Things

 We hope to share more roundups in the future!
 If you write about an aspect of the Brave Writer Lifestyle, let us know!
 Email your post’s url to Jeannette, our Social Media admin (firstname.lastname@example.org).
 Thanks!